Registration: 8:30–9:00 am BRT

 The keynote address and panel conversations will be recorded and available to view at on our website after the event.
 The interactive Table Leader Sessions will be off-the-record and only available to in-person participants.

-This conference is private and space is limited to AS/COA members and special guests only.
+This conference is at capacity.
+The program is private and open to AS/COA members and special guests only.

 The agenda below is in Brasília time.